Darkone83/ModXo-Basic/README.md

 Root: BOM and IBOM are located here

+Addons: This folder will contain separate folder for additional addon modules.

 Images: All images, branding, PCB renders, and schematics are located in this folder

 PCB: Gerbers and pick and place files are located in this folder